pipilurj/G-LLaVA/README.md

 This github repo will be updated soon, stay tuned!

 ## Acknowledgement
-The project is built on top of the great [LLaVA](https://github.com/haotian-liu/LLaVA) repository.
-Thanks for these great work!
+The project is built on top of the amazing [LLaVA](https://github.com/haotian-liu/LLaVA) repository.
+Thanks for their great work!

 If you find our code and dataset helpful to your research, please consider citing us with this BibTeX: